prune998/docker-registry-cleaner/README.md

 - logLevel: one of debug, info, warning, error.
 When using `debug` you will also get the HTTP calls to the Registry.
 - filter: a RegExp to filter which images to list/delete.
 Leave empty to list/delete all images.

-- delete: when selected, will delete the manifest (the image) from the registry.
+- delete: when set, will delete the manifest (the image) from the registry.
+- check : when set, search for the image in the repository and exit with 0 (found) or 1 (not found)

 ## status